Please Select a Location

 Younger impact investors are popular agents of sustainable investing due to the desire to invest in businesses with intrinsic values that promote positive change.
 These largely revolved around systematic issues, including climate change, social and wealth inequality.
 In 2020, ESG funds received $51.1 billion investments.

 The trend for sustainable investing will carry on beyond 2021.
-In order to attract impact investors, companies may engage in greenwashing activities.
-However, businesses who greenwash falsely, claiming that the funds will be used to make an environmental or social impact, may be boycotted for falsely presenting an environmentally responsible public image.
+However, in order to attract impact investors, companies may engage in greenwashing activities.
+Businesses who greenwash falsely claim that the funds will be used to make an environmental or social impact.
+These entities may be boycotted for falsely presenting an environmentally responsible public image.

 On the note of sustainable investments, about $30 trillion of assets invested worldwide depend on ESG information in 2019, 34% more than the figure recorded in 2016.
 Around 80% of CEOs believe in the importance of demonstrating a commitment to society through sustainability ratings.
 There are also different approaches to measure ESG ratings.
 This means companies can easily find a rating that is favourable to their interests, making it possible for them to engage in sustainable investments in line with their values.

 The standard on ESG transparency reporting needs to be established to make ESG disclosures more trustworthy to stakeholders.
-ESG regulations will also continue to increase as their popularity grows.
-As such, companies should consistently publish sustainability reports to inform investors on how they generate sustainable long-term financial returns and mitigate environmental risk.
+ESG regulations will also continue to increase as ESG popularity grows.
+As such, companies should consistently publish sustainability reports for investors that outline how sustainable long-term financial returns are generated and environmental risk is mitigated.

 Investments aside, such transparency will also aid ethical consumers in their purchase decisions.
-They, who will support businesses that focus on environmental and social sustainability, such as introducing zero-waste policies and green energy usage on the last mile.
+They will support businesses that focus on environmental and social sustainability, such as introducing zero-waste policies and green energy usage on the last mile.

 Noting an increase in cross-border and time-sensitive shipments, alongside growth of e-commerce orders over 40%, our DHL Express team continues to provide for customers without a cost to the environment and our society.